 Located in strategic and geopolitical corridor of the world's major maritime oil supply lines, communication fiber optics, Pakistan has proximity to the natural resources of Central Asian countries.

 Pakistan is an active member of the Commonwealth of Nation, the South Asian Association for Regional Cooperation (SAARC), the Economic Cooperation Organization (ECO) and thr G20 developing nations

-The World Bank predicts that by 2018, Pakistan's economic growth will increase to a "robust" 5.4% due to a greater inflow of foreign investment, namely from the China-Pakistan Economic Corridor.
-Reforms in the privatization programme and better relations with the International Monetary Fund (IMF) have strengthened Pakistan's economy.
-The country's improving macroeconomic position has led to Moody's upgrading Pakistan's debt outlook to "stable".
+Pakistan's economic growth will increase to a robust 6% due to a greater inflow of foreign investment, namely from the China-Pakistan Economic Corridor (CPEC).
+Reforms in the privatization program and better relations with friendly countries including UAE, China, Saudi Arabia and Malaysia have strengthened Pakistan's Economy.

 With the liberalization of the economy and the structural reforms initiated by the government, there has been a growing emphasis on the development of the engineering, electrical and nonelectrical machinery, automobile, chemical and processed food industries.
 A comprehensive programme to revitalize the economy, assigning high priority to harnessing the potential of the small and medium-sized industries, stimulating industrial growth, encouraging Power and Energy sector development and arranging the growth of the software and information technology industry.